wmjordan/Codist/README.md

   ![Super Quick Info - Color](doc/super-quick-info-debugger-watch.png)

-* **Quick Info item size**
+* **Quick Info size**

-  It is possible to limit the size of each Quick Info item, so the window won't cover your whole screen.
+  From version 7.5 on, it is possible to limit the size of the Quick Info popup, so the window won't cover your whole screen.

   By default, _Codist_ does not apply size limitations.
 You must manually set the _Max width_ and _Max height_ here.
-Extra height can be assigned to C# XML Documentations, so you can read more of them at a glance.
 If the contents exceed the width, they are wrapped, and scrollbars will appear when necessary, as the screenshot below demonstrates.

   ![Super Quick Info - Size](doc/super-quick-info-size.png)

+* **Display Delay**

+  From version 7.5 on, Codist can delay the display of Quick Info, so it won't get into your way when you move your mouse in the document window.

 * **Background**